All Episodes

 But you are hidden away and you have been for a significant period of time.

-There was an attempted break in at apparently what they describe as your embassy home.
+There was an attempted break-in at apparently what they describe as your embassy home.

 Ecuador has questioned London's inadequate response.

-On top of that it was revealed yesterday Sweden's Court of Appeal is debating this week whether to grant you an open court hearing in your campaign to rescind an arrest warrant against you.
+On top of that, it was revealed yesterday Sweden's Court of Appeal is debating this week whether to grant you an open court hearing in your campaign to rescind an arrest warrant against you.

-I haven't been charged under frequent frequent uh misreportage in fact in that Swedish case we have a lot of cases but in in the Swedish case I haven't been charged.
+In fact, in that Swedish case, we have a lot of cases, but in the Swedish case, I haven't been charged.

 So that's the facts on there.

-Let me ask you this or get the Swedes to make it themselves.
+Get the Swedes to make it themselves.

-You broke into the systems of NASA and the US Pentagon.
+At the age of 16, this is fascinating to me, you broke into the systems of NASA and the U.S. Pentagon.

-Which, you know, I I guess the question I think my audience would most want to hear from you is this.
+Which, you know, I guess the question I think my audience would most want to hear from you is this.

 In all of these years that you have read all of this relevant information from the bowels of our government, what should the average citizen know that they don't know about America's government?

-And more particularly, I would argue under this president, but any president that you want to share.
+And more particularly, I would argue, under this president, but any president that you want to share?

 That's a very interesting question.

-Uh the people at the bottom are usually pretty good.
+The people at the bottom are usually pretty good.

 All of these things.